Linguistic Quality Assurance

-To run a QA check on a single segment, click on the QA button on the right of the segment.
+To run Auto Review on a single segment, click on the QA icon on the right side of the segment editor.

-After running a QA check, if any potential linguistic issues are found, they will be highlighted in Lilt Translate:
+After running Auto Review, if any potential linguistic issues are found, they will be highlighted in Lilt Translate:

 - Red highlight: spelling mistake

 - Yellow highlight: grammar or punctuation mistake